 - Among the famous people found on the monument: Mozart & Haydn

-The late 19th century was a time of great construction works in Vienna, using the space freed up by the removal of the city fortifications.
-One of the centrepieces of those works was the area housing the “Kunsthistorisches” and “Naturhistorisches” museums, who face each other across a square now known as Maria-Theresien-Platz.
-A huge monument dominates the centre of this square.
+The late 19th century was a time of great construction works in Vienna as architects and planners filled the space freed up by the removal of the city fortifications.

-Unveiled in 1888, it pays tribute to the reign of Empress Maria Theresa (1717-1780), who inherited the Habsburg lands in a fairly precarious position and turned them into something rather more successful, mainly through the strength of her personality and by strategically marrying off her numerous kids (she gave birth to 16).
+Unveiled in 1888, this monument pays tribute to the reign of Empress Maria Theresa (1717-1780), who inherited the Habsburg lands in a fairly precarious position and turned them into something rather more successful.

-Various people contributed to the bronze, granite and serpentinite construction, including:
+Various people contributed to the bronze, granite and serpentinite monument, including:

 - The sculptor, Caspar von Zumbusch, who also produced the city’s famous Beethoven monument, and the Albrecht and Radetzky equestrian statues

 - The architect, Carl von Hasenauer – a major contributor to many of the iconic buildings around the ring, including the two museums flanking the monument